Working collaboratively towards successful outcomes

 I'm dedicated to learning everything I can about issues related to inclusion, safe and supportive schools, reducing the use of restraint and seclusion, special education and special education law.
 I'm devoted to helping students and their families work towards successful outcomes.

-Just recently, I've been honored to be appointed by the Governor of Maine to serve on the Maine Developmental Disabilities Council (MDDC).
+Just recently, I've been honored to be elected to become Co-Chair to the Maine Developmental Disabilities Council (MDDC).

 MDDC is a partnership of people with disabilities, their families, and public and governmental agencies which promotes and advocates for equal opportunities for persons with developmental disabilities to participate in every aspect of community life.